Uber rides into more trouble in Asia as it halts its service in Macau

 Uber has bowed to regulators in Asia once again after the U.S. ride-sharing giant halted its service in Macau, the gambling mecca that is a special administrative region of China.

 The company said it will “pause” its services in Macau from July 22 following a prolonged disagreement with local regulators.
-Uber aborted previous plans to exit the market last September, and even today it has left the door open to a return to business there.
+Uber aborted previous plans to exit the market last September, and even today it has left the door open to an eventual return to business.

 “By pausing, we hope to open the door for a constructive dialogue with all stakeholders in Macau; and enable a business environment that realizes the full benefits of ride-sharing for everyone.
 We are already exploring ways to serve the city again, and have had initial discussions with business partners, including transport operators and hotels,” Uber wrote in a blog post.